-- Each gamebird hunting date will have a specific hunting party from 1 to 3 persons.
+- Each gamebird hunting date will have a specific hunting party from one to three persons.

 - Gamebird hunting hours will be from 9 a.m. – 3 p.m.
 ET on gamebird hunt dates.

-- APPLE turkey hunts are currently limited to GGS focal areas (Link to Focal Area Map)
+- IPLA turkey hunts are currently limited to GGS focal areas.

 - All turkey hunting will conclude at 1 p.m.
 This allows time for the landowner to use their property for other recreation.

-- Drawn hunters may bring 1 additional partner, however there can only be 1 weapon in the field, and only the drawn hunter can harvest a turkey.
+- Drawn hunters may bring one additional partner, However, there can only be one weapon in the field and only the drawn hunter can harvest a turkey.
 Partners can call, take photos, observe, help with equipment, etc. Partners who call for the hunter must have a turkey license and gamebird stamp to participate.

-- Hunters will apply to specific county and window – similar to FWA hunt procedures
+- Hunters will apply to specific county and window – similar to Fish & Wildlife Area hunt procedures

 - Hunters are permitted for turkey hunting only.
 Hunters may not pick mushrooms, berries, pick up antler sheds, etc.

-Read more about APPLE in these fact sheets:
+Read more about IPLA in these fact sheets:

 For landowners interested in enrolling property, contact: